Estimated reading time: 7 minutes

 Integration documentation prepared for the Saas Vendor, specifying logo dimensions, color codes, and WCAG-compliant contrast ratios to ensure accurate deployment.

 Within the partner’s fixed layout zones (960×250 format), I designed a serie of recurring promotional modules integrated directly into the platform landing page.
-These modules:

 Key decisions included: